Bira/octopus-carnival/_drafts/wir-dscc-cloud-ray.md

 Resurgence** once per encounter to remove itself from play when it reaches 0 HP and reappear at the start of its next turn within 10 squares, with its 1 HP restored.
-It will probably use this opportunity to run away if nothing is forcing it to stay, so the PCs don't need to feel bad about giving this majestic creature a good whack to get it to bother someone else.
+It will probably use this opportunity to run away if nothing is forcing it to stay, so the PCs don't need to feel bad about giving this beautiful creature a good whack to get it to bother someone else.

 ### Cloud Ray Adult

 Adults cruise the skies continuously, only descending to rest or to attack land-bound prey.
-Sure, it eats little for its size, but for a Huge creature that can still mean its meals consist of a whole person or similarly sized animal.
+Sure, it eats little for its size, but for a Huge creature that can still mean its infrequent meals consist of a whole person or similarly sized animal.
 Adults are Level 23 Elite Skirmishers with 424 HP.

 The adult has a much stronger version of the pup's **Sting**, with Reach 4.
 It